Georgia is home to the legends of bobwhite quail hunting and the ghosts of ruffed grouse.

 Most of northern Georgia is mountainous.
 As you head toward the coast, you get into the rolling Piedmont hills and finally to the flat plains of southern Georgia.
 You’ll find swamps down there, too, most notably Okefenokee Swamp.

-While about 90 percent of Georgia is privately owned, there are more than 100 wildlife management areas covering about one million acres.
-(Read How to Hunt Public Land Bobwhite Quail) The Private Lands Program is a means by which hunters can access private property.
-The program concerns more than just hunter access and involves plans like the Bobwhite Quail Initiative.
+While about 90 percent of Georgia is privately owned, there are still more than 100 wildlife management areas covering about one million acres.
+The Private Lands Program is a means by which hunters can access private property.
+The program concerns more than just hunter access; it also involves plans like the Bobwhite Quail Initiative.